Sara Rai: Works

 Rai's short stories depict the everyday lives and perceptions of individuals in contemporary India.
 They are mainly set in North Indian cities such as Delhi, Varanasi (Benares) or Allahabad.
 Her characters come from various social, economic and religious backgrounds.
-"On the brink" (kagār par), for example, is told from the perspective of a middle aged gay artist in Delhi who falls in love with a young migrant worker.
-"Babu Devidins new world" (Bābū Devidīn kī nayī duniyā) depicts the daily struggles of a hypochondriac pensioner, and "Criminal on the run" (mujrim farār) is a narration about a rapist who manages to escape after murdering a young woman but eventually loses his mind in the solitude of his hiding-place.
-According to the author, this story is based on the real case of the Shakti Mills gang rape that happened in 2013.
+"On the brink" (Kagaar par), for example, is told from the perspective of a middle aged gay artist in Delhi who falls in love with a young migrant worker.
+"Babu Devidins new world" (Babu Devidin ki Nayi Duniya) depicts the daily struggles of a hypochondriac pensioner, and "Criminal on the run" (Mujrim Farar) is a narration about a rapist who manages to escape after murdering a young woman but eventually loses his mind in the solitude of his hiding-place.

 The author is especially interested in how the clashes and conflicts of modern India surface in the daily life of her protagonists.
 Many topics of her stories are universal – the struggles of getting old in a quickly transforming world, the search for identity in turbulent times, and the experience of being socially excluded in terms of belonging to a ‘different’ class, gender, religion, or socio-economical background.
+By calling herself a "Hindustani writer", Rai positions herself in the shared linguistic and cultural tradition of South Asian Hindus and Muslims.
+This choice is reflected in the fact that many of her characters display distinctive idioms or different registers of Hindustani.
+For example, the old Muslim woman in "Labyrinth" (Bhulbhulaiyan) is strongly influenced by Perso-Arabic vocabulary referring to the Nawabi culture of the 19th century.
+In other stories, such as in "Criminal on the run" (Mujrim Faraar), Rai uses a colloquial style to imitate a mix of illiterate local dialect and urban Bollywood slang as spoken in contemporary Mumbai.

-The Hindi scholar Thomas de Bruijn states that „Rai’s work shows the evocative power of a literary idiom in which the heritage of many premodernities are accumulated.
+The Hindi scholar Thomas de Bruijn states that "Rai's work shows the evocative power of a literary idiom in which the heritage of many premodernities are accumulated.
 Its dialogic nature, refusing to be fixed to a single, monologic identity, makes it a perfect idiom for expressing the conundrum of modernity in a contemporary Indian context."

-In order to narrate each story from a subjective perspective, Rai frequently applies the narrative device of the "stream-of-consciousness".
-This focus on individual perspectives in her writing draws a connection to the Nayi Kahani movement of the 1950s and 60s.
+In order to narrate each story from a subjective perspective, Rai frequently applies the narrative device of the stream-of-consciousness.
+This focus on individual perspectives in her writing draws a connection to the Nayi Kahani of the 1950s and 60s.
 Rai's interest in depicting the nuances of human feelings and interactions not only establishes a literary affinity to the Nayi Kahani in Hindi literature, but also to other modern and contemporary writers such as Anton Chekhov, Marcel Proust and Alice Munro.

-Language

-By calling herself a "Hindustani writer", Rai positions herself in the shared linguistic and cultural tradition of South Asian Hindus and Muslims.
-This choice is reflected in the fact that many of her characters display distinctive idioms or different registers of Hindustani.
-For example, the old Muslim woman in "The Labyrinth" (bhūlbhulaiyāṁ) is strongly influenced by Perso-Arabic vocabulary referring to the Nawabi culture of the 19th century.
-In other stories, such as in "Criminal on the run" (mujrim farār), Rai uses a colloquial style to imitate a mix of illiterate local dialect and urban Bollywood slang as spoken in Mumbai.